Archiecool4/virtualitics-2021/README.md

 # 2021 Virtualitics Caltech Hackathon

-**Note**: This project was done by Saehui Hwang, Archie Shahidullah and Liam Silvera.
+**Note**: This project was done by Saehui Hwang, Archie Shahidullah, and [Liam Silvera](https://github.com/lm-silvera).
 We placed [second](https://blog.virtualitics.com/virtualitics-wraps-up-2021-caltech-data-science-hackathon) in the Bioinformatics track.

 This project analyzes gene expression in response to treatments thought to mimic a COVID-19 inflammatory response in cells.
 We use a deep autoencoder to